Policies and Procedures

 The reservation procedure must be properly completed by the appropriate registered student organization, academic unit or University department prior to the non-University group setting up on campus.
 Sponsored non-University groups are limited to non-academic facilities for the purpose of solicitation.
 Use of space by non-University organizations or individuals other than the non-academic facilities is generally prohibited unless extenuating circumstances exist.
 Upon obtaining sponsorship, all other applicable guidelines and procedures must be adhered to as outlined in the section above for registered student organizations, academic units and University departments.
-Questions regarding sponsorship should be directed to the Office of Center for Student Involvement .
+Questions regarding sponsorship should be directed to the Office of Student Life.
 The sponsoring University organization shall be responsible for ensuring that the non-University group in informed and in compliance with University policies and guidelines at all times during the registered event.
 The following additional guidelines for non-University organizations and individuals must be adhered to:

 - A member or designee from the sponsoring registered student organization, academic unit or University department must be present at the solicitation location at all times.